DataDog/documentation/content/account_management/rbac/log_management.md

 The following permissions can be granted to manage read access on subsets of log data:

 * **logs_read_index_data**: Grants a role read access on some number of log indexes.
-This permission can be granted to a role in [the Processing Pipelines page of the Datadog app][1] by editing an index and adding a role to the “Grant access of this index's content to” field (screenshot below).
+This permission can be granted to a role in [the Processing Pipelines page of the Datadog app][1] by editing an index and adding a role to the "Grant access of this index's content to" field (screenshot below).

 {{< img src="account_management/rbac/logs_read_index_data.png" alt="Grant read access for indexes to specific roles" responsive="true" style="width:75%;" >}}